nspitko/hlimgui/README.md

 * `imgui.ImGuiDrawable` is a primary renderer for ImGui content and can be used to set up your own ImGui integration if `ImGuiApp` is not viable.
 * `imgui.ImTextureID` is mapped to `h3d.mat.Texture`.
 * A number of methods that take `h2d.Tile` instead of `ImTextureID` for easier image rendering.

+Mulit-window viewport support can be added with `-D multidriver`

 ## Bugs
 If you find bugs, please report them on the GitHub project page.
 Most of the bound functions have been tested, but as it's a new library some bugs might remain.